What is Adult Disability Payment?

 Yes.
 A person with a terminal illness will be entitled to the highest rate of the care component and mobility component, regardless of the period of time for which they have had a terminal illness.
 If the person is terminally ill, Adult Disability Payment will be paid weekly in advance.

-What if someone already gets Personal Independence Payment or Disability Living Allowance?
+What if I already get Personal Independence Payment or Disability Living Allowance?

-If someone already gets Personal Independence Payment or Disability Living Allowance from the Department for Work and Pensions they do not need to apply.
-Their awards will be transferred automatically to the new Scottish system from Summer 2022, with no break in entitlement.
-Social Security Scotland will take over making their payments when their award transfers.
-They will get a letter with more details before this happens.
+If you already get Personal Independence Payment or Disability Living Allowance from the Department for Work and Pensions you do not need to apply.
+Your awards will be transferred automatically to the new Scottish system from Summer 2022, with no break in entitlement.
+Social Security Scotland will take over making your payments when your award transfers.
+You will get a letter with more details before this happens.

-People can apply online at the mygov Benefits and Grants web page, by post, through a local face-to-face appointment or via our freephone helpline on 0800 182 2222.
+You can apply on the mygov.scot website, by post, through a local face-to-face appointment or via the freephone helpline on 0800 182 2222.